Twinkle Twinkle Little Eggs

 Lembeh’s reputation as the world’s premier destination for muck diving and fame as “Critter Capital” of the diving world has reached far and wide but not everyone knows our tranquil warm waters are also an important nursery for marine life and their eggs.

 Diving in Lembeh is often compared to a treasure hunt and some of the most exciting treasures are the eggs of our rare, bizarre and beautiful sea creatures.
-Seeing these eggs, with their exciting promise of new life to come, allows us a glimpse of the life cycle of the critters we love, and this is especially fascinating when the eggs are found together with their parents.
+Seeing critter eggs, with their exciting promise of new life to come, allows us a glimpse of the life cycle of the creatures we love, and this is especially fascinating when the eggs are found together with their parents.

 We hope you will enjoy these images of a few of our favourite critters’ eggs!

 Some of the most photogenic and easiest subjects to photograph are colourful nudibranchs, and seeing them with their eggs is a treat, especially when they are a contrasting bright colour.
 A stunning example is Hypselodoris apolegma with its purple body, yellow gills and matching yellow egg ribbons.